11 More Machine Learning

 In both clustering rows and reducing columns, we’re essentially reducing the dimension of the features.
 For methods like PCA and factor analysis, we’re explicitly reducing the number of data columns to a smaller set of numeric features.
 For example, we might take answers to responses to dozens of questions from a personality inventory, and reduce them to five key features that represent general aspects of personality.
 These new features are on their own scale, often standardized, but they still reflect at least some of the original items’ variability 1.

-Now, imagine if we reduced the features to a single categorical variable.
+Now, imagine if we reduced the features to a single categorical variable, say, with two or three groups.
 Now you have cluster analysis!
-You can discretize any continuous feature to a coarse couple of categories, and this goes for latent variables as well as those we actually observe in our data.
-For example, if we do a factor analysis with one latent feature, we could either convert it to a probability of some class with an appropriate transformation, or just say that scores higher than some cutoff are in cluster A and the others are in cluster B. Indeed, there is a whole class of clustering models called mixture models that do just that- they estimate the latent probability of class membership.
-Many of these approaches are conceptually similar or even identical, and the primary difference is how we think about and interpret the results.
+You can discretize any continuous feature to a coarser set of categories, and this goes for latent variables as well as those we actually observe in our data.
+For example, if we do a factor analysis with one latent feature, we could either convert it to a probability of some class with an appropriate transformation, or just say that scores higher than some cutoff are in cluster A and the others are in cluster B. Indeed, there is a whole class of clustering models called mixture models that do just that - they estimate the latent probability of class membership.
+Many of these approaches are conceptually similar or even identical to the continuous method counterparts, and the primary difference is how we think about and interpret the results.

 11.2.1.2 PCA as a neural network

 Consider the following neural network, called an autoencoder.
-Its job is to shrink the features down to a smaller, simpler representation, and then rebuild it from the compressed state to an output that matches the original as closely as possible.
+Its job is to shrink the features down to a smaller, simpler representation, and then rebuild the feature set from the compressed state, resulting in an output that matches the original as closely as possible.
 It’s trained by minimizing the error between the original data and the reconstructed data.
 The autoencoder is a special case of a neural network used as a component of many larger architectures such as those seen with large language models, but can be used for dimension reduction in and of itself if we are specifically interested in the compression layer, sometimes called a bottleneck.

 Figure 11.2: PCA or Autoencoder